-While the major PPC platforms such as Google Ads and Facebook are continuously generating great results for businesses – it’s always good to consider all options.
-We’ve noticed an increase in businesses benefiting from using Pinterest to promote their products, which is why we’ve decided to talk about this platform today.
+While the major PPC platforms such as Google Ads and Facebook are continuously generating great results for businesses and agencies – it’s always helpful to consider other options.
+We’ve noticed an increase in businesses benefiting from using Pinterest to promote their products, which is why we’ve decided to talk a bit more about about this platform today.

-The platform is relatively new in terms of digital marketing.
-However, it certainly has some very promising features that can generate great results when it comes to PPC – including more backlinks, lower competition, lower cost-per-click (CPC’s) and a unique audience.
+Pinterest isn’t a new platform, but it has become a more popular digital marketing channel in recent years.
+As a digital marketing agency, we certainly recognise some very promising features that can generate great results when it comes to PPC.
+We’re talking about things like backlinks, lower competition, lower cost-per-click (CPC’s) and the ability to target a niche audience.

 What is a Pinterest Board?